flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 !!! block ""
     ![Takeoff VNAV](../../assets/advanced-guides/vnav/takeoff-vnav.png){align=left width=50%}

     This example showcases the aircraft in a managed climb after taking off from the runway.
-You can still see `5000` in magenta at the top of the alitude indicator however the FMA has new information.
+You can still see `5000` in magenta at the top of the altitude indicator however the FMA has new information.

     The current mode is `CLB` but the aircraft has an `ALT` armed in magenta.
 This means that the aircraft is ready to level off at 5000 ft and will transition to `ALT CST*`.